lawsmd/Rock-Castle-Construction-Company/README.md

 ---
 ### ***Tableau***

-Any preconceived notions that I had about BI solutions being different flavors of the same scoop were peeled away with Tableau.
+Any preconceived notions that I had about BI solutions being different flavors of the same scoop were melted away by Tableau.
 At first glance, the only remotely similar function was the menu for managing imported data.
 Unfortunately, the free version ('Tableau Public') had extremely limited import options compared to its paid or enterprise alternatives.
 Since SQL Server was off the table, I simply exported the transactions lists (including *Combined*, for the same reason as before) into Excel and pulled them into Tableau from there.

-As opposed to *DAC*, Tableau uses its own proprietary language for added data manipulation.
+As opposed to *DAX*, Tableau uses its own proprietary language for additional data manipulation.
 The code needed to parse the **Combined** table here was a bit harder to learn, but easier to understand.
 Same idea as before: SUM the Sales and Expense transactions repsectively, then SUM the two measures to calculate *Net Income*.

 ```